Kampuchea Revolutionary Army: Collapse

 With Vietnam's full support, the People's Republic of Kampuchea gradually consolidated its control over the country.
 It also actively pursued diplomatic measures to isolate the Khmer Rouge, including reconciliation with other Cambodian exile factions.

 In 1989, Vietnam withdrew its troops from Cambodia after securing the Phnom Penh government's stability and military strength.
 Peace negotiations led to the establishment of a coalition government for a constitutional monarchy with a multi-party system and democratic freedoms.

 As the Khmer Rouge refused to compromise, it became increasingly isolated.
 Although it continued military operations, boycotted elections, and rejected the results, it now faced opposition from Cambodia's new coalition government.
 This government included not only former Vietnamese-backed communists, led by Hun Sen, but also ex-Khmer Rouge allies, including non-communist and royalist factions such as Prince Norodom Ranariddh's forces.

 Deprived of food supplies, trade goods, and international aid, the Khmer Rouge was forced into self-sufficiency.
 It had to abandon refugee camps, where international humanitarian aid had previously provided medicine and food.
 Public morale within Khmer Rouge-controlled areas collapsed.

 After Pol Pot's death in April 1998, the Khmer Rouge became a spent force, barely surviving.
 By late 1999, its last remaining commanders and soldiers surrendered to the Cambodian government, marking the final end of the Khmer Rouge.

 Organization

-Revolutionary Army of Kampuchea
+Revolutionary Army Ground Force of Kampuchea

-The Revolutionary Army of Kampuchea was the official name of the army of Democratic Kampuchea during the period of 1975 to 1979, mainly consisting of Khmer Rouge operatives.
+The Revolutionary Army Ground Force of Kampuchea was the official name of the army of Democratic Kampuchea during the period of 1975 to 1979, mainly consisting of Khmer Rouge operatives.
 In 1979 during the Cambodian–Vietnamese War it was reformed into the National Army of Democratic Kampuchea to continue to fight against the People's Army of Vietnam and the new Kampuchean People's Revolutionary Armed Forces.